 I grew up in West Sussex, and though I moved away many years ago I still think of the stretch of the South Downs between Pulborough and Chichester as home.
 I went to St Joseph’s Convent in Storrington and then to Farlington School near Horsham.
 I'm profoundly grateful to all those who helped me become the first in the family to go to university.

 I read English at Christ Church, Oxford, and then moved to London where I worked in the Department of British Drawings and Watercolours at Christie’s King Street.
 I went on to do an MA at the Courtauld Institute, specialising in modern European Art.
-At the time it felt rebellious to choose a British subject for my dissertation, but I wrote about the revival of the landscape watercolour in the 1930s.
+I wrote about the revival of the landscape watercolour in the 1930s Britain, though at the time it felt rebellious to choose a British subject for my dissertation.
 The project made me want to explore the relationship between the Romantic English art I discovered on the MA, and the modernist fiction (especially by Virginia Woolf) that was my first big literary passion.
 This became the subject of the doctoral thesis I wrote over the next three years in Oxford, and eventually - much revised - it turned into Romantic Moderns.

 I started my career as a lecturer at the University of Liverpool in 2007.
 I worked in the English Department there for ten years, becoming a Senior Lecturer and then a Professor.
 It was a privilege to talk about literature with eight or nine students at a time in my office on Chatham Street and later on Abercromby Square.
 I ran an MA in Contemporary Literature from 2008 to 2013, and convened ‘Modernism’ for second-year undergraduates from 2008 to 2016.
 I taught nineteenth- and twentieth-century American fiction, and particularly enjoyed the first-year survey courses which offer students a glimpse of the great panorama of literary history and a sense of how we might make connections across time.

 Liverpool staff and students on a reading weekend at Gurney Manor, Somerset, part of a Landmark Trust pilot project.

 With Ondaatje Prize authors and judges, Royal Society of Literature, 2017.